hernad/harbour/README.md

 **Most of us have GREAT experience in the area of building and maintaing business applications.**

-We build and maintain in this kind of application **production** for decades.
-This is HUGE potential unused for the sake of the common project at this moment.
+We build and maintain this kind of applications in **production** for decades.
+This is HUGE potential unused by harbour project at this moment.

 #### 1.5.2 CUI (character user interface) applications

-CUI - harbour is great for building data intensive CUI applications.
+Harbour is great for building data-entry CUI applications.
 These applications are robust, effective and **supperior** in many use cases over GUI applications.
-Harbour is top-notch language for building these kind of applications.
+Harbour is top-notch tool for building these kind of applications.

 #### 1.5.3. built-in xBase Data manipulation